 - Courses taken as P/NP do not impact a student’s GPA.

-A student will be placed on academic probation upon earning any of the following:
+A student will be placed on academic notice upon earning any of the following:

 - One or more grades below a C (course GPA below 2.0) or a grade of NP in any given semester in a core course.

 - Professional program semester GPA below 2.0 at the end of a fall or spring semester.